Time/Date functions

 date_part(text, timestamp)

-Description: Obtains the hour.
+Description: Obtains the precision specified by text.

 Equals extract(field from timestamp).